piensaenpixel/pilar/informacion-de-remuneraciones/informacion-de-remuneraciones-en.md

 In addition, in 2016 the Committee has determined matters such as the basic contractual conditions of the Bank's Senior Management, as a result of the changes in its composition over the year, and has reviewed the application of the remuneration policy for Identified Staff, including executive directors of BBVA and members of BBVA's Senior Management, as set out in article 33.2 of the aforementioned Act 10/2014.

 The Board of Directors of BBVA has also approved, in response to the proposal submitted by the Remuneration Committee, the 2016 Annual Report on Remuneration of BBVA Directors, in accordance with the model established by the Spanish Securities and Investment Board (CNMV) through Circular 4/2013, dated June 12 (modified by Circular 7/2015).
-This Report will be put to the vote at the Annual General Meeting, as set out in article 541 of Royal Legislative Decree 1/2010, dated July 2, which approves the amended text of the Corporations Act (hereinafter the “Corporations Act”), and is available on the Company's website (www.bbva.com) from the date of calling the Annual General Meeting.
+This Report will be put to the vote at the Annual General Meeting, as set out in article 541 of Royal Legislative Decree 1/2010, dated July 2, which approves the amended text of the Corporations Act (hereinafter the “Corporations Act”), and is available on the Company's website (<a href="https://www.bbva.com/">www.bbva.com</a>) from the date of calling the Annual General Meeting.

 The Annual Report on the Remuneration of BBVA Directors includes a description of the basic principles of the Bank's remuneration policy with respect to the members of the Board of Directors, whether executive or non-executive, as well as a detailed presentation of the different elements and amounts making up their remuneration, based on the current Remuneration Policy for BBVA directors and BBVA's Bylaws and the Board of Directors Regulations.
 The Report also includes the principles and basic elements of the Bank's general remuneration policy.